NightRider18133/NightRider18133/README.md

 - 👋 Hi, I’m @NightRider18133
-- 👀 I’m interested in fivem developement and script making
-- 🌱 I’m currently learning lua coding and learning to make MLO's
+- 🌱 I’m currently writing fivem scripts and learning to make MLO's
 - 💞️ I’m looking to collaborate on custom scripts

 <!---